philpax/philpax.github.io/content/updates/when-you-add-an-updates-section/index.md

 So, while working on both my website and GiS one day, I had a realisation: the website features a relatively-strong HTML templating mechanism ([`paxhtml`](https://github.com/philpax/paxhtml)) and GiS features a relatively-strong wikitext "parser" ([`wikitext_simplified`](https://github.com/philpax/wikitext_simplified)).[^wikitext] The usual ADHD thought spiral began: what if I combined these two and built a SSG for the wiki?
 The very few people who are still interested in editing this are comfortable making PRs, and it would allow them to view the content in a format quite similar to the original wiki.

-[^wikitext]: All of the hard work of trying to make any kind of sense out of the insane format that is wikitext is done by `parse-wiki-text-2`, which is a fork of `parse_wiki_text`. `wikitext_simplified` wraps around the token-ish interface of PWT and provides more of an AST, which is easier to work with. `parse_wiki_text` which was created by Fredrik Portström, who disappeared off the internet some time after publishing this truly beautiful crate; God's angels can't stick around after their work's done, I suppose.
+[^wikitext]: All of the hard work of actually parsing wikitext is done by `parse-wiki-text-2`, which is a fork of `parse_wiki_text`. `wikitext_simplified` wraps around the token-ish interface of PWT and provides more of an AST, which is easier to work with. `parse_wiki_text` was created by Fredrik Portström, who disappeared off the internet some time after publishing this truly beautiful crate; God's angels can't stick around after their work's done, I suppose.
 No, seriously, I would like to buy this man a beer.
 I will say as much in the eventual blog post.

 I made decent progress, but ran into a few issues: